Six reasons your auto insurance policy could be cancelled

 4. You have no “financial interest” in the insured vehicle

-“Insurance is based on the legal concept of ‘financial interest,’” McMurchy explains.
+“Insurance is based on the legal concept of ‘financial interest,’” explains McMurchy.

 “Other than life insurance, one cannot insure something that they do not own.
-When a vehicle is registered to someone that does not have a financial interest in the vehicle, the vehicle is improperly registered.”
+When a vehicle is registered to someone that does not have a financial interest in the vehicle, the vehicle is improperly registered,” she continues.

-In other words, if you’re in a situation where you don’t stand to suffer any financial loss if the insured car is damaged, your policy could be cancelled.
-McMurchy gives the following example: say a child is financially dependent on their parents (e.g., the parent is named on the car loan and pays for maintenance and upkeep of the vehicle).
-In this scenario, SGI would consider that parent as having a financial interest in the insured vehicle, even if the vehicle is technically “owned” by the child.
+In other words, if you wouldn’t suffer a financial loss if the insured car were damaged, your policy could be cancelled.
+McMurchy offers this example: suppose a child is financially dependent on their parents—say the parent is named on the car loan and pays for the vehicle’s maintenance.
+In that case, SGI would consider the parent to have a financial interest in the vehicle, even if it’s technically “owned” by the child.

-“This does not extend to [the parent] simply paying the insurance premium,” says McMurchy.
+“This does not extend to [the parent] simply paying the insurance premium,” McMurchy clarifies.

 5. Failing to comply with required inspections, safety certificates, or orders